Power Broker (character): Powers and abilities

 The Curtiss Jackson version of Power Broker was an ordinary man until he exposed himself to his own chemical and radiation strength augmentation process.
 This granted him superhuman strength and durability, but left him with a grotesquely overdeveloped muscular physique which renders him unable to move without artificial aids.
 Dr. Karl Malus invented a powerful steel alloy exo-skeleton with tongue controls and flight capabilities to enable the Power Broker to move.
 Jackson has managed to de-augment himself and no longer uses the exo-skeleton.
 Jackson was briefly the host to a parasitic organism.
 This allowed him to mind-control anyone infected with the organism's spawn.
 Jackson has a college degree in business administration, and is a highly skilled administrator and planner.

 The second Power Broker wears a battlesuit and can project bolts of energy from his hands.

 Power Broker Inc.

 Power Broker, Inc. is a fictional criminal corporation in the Marvel Universe which provides individuals with superhuman physical abilities for a price.
 The organization was created by Mike Carlin and Paul Neary.

 Fictional organization history

 Power Broker Inc. was founded by Curtiss Jackson and Karl Malus.
 Power Broker Inc. specializes in augmenting the strengths of anyone at a superhuman level.
 When Curtiss was killed by the Punisher, the second Power Broker took over.

 In other media

-Sharon Carter (portrayed by Emily VanCamp) uses the "Power Broker" as an alias in the live-action miniseries The Falcon and the Winter Soldier.
-The Power Broker serves as the judge, jury and executioner on Madripoor.
-In the episode "The Star-Spangled Man", the Flag Smashers steal a shipment from her, so she sends hired men after them.
-In the episode "Power Broker", it is revealed that she hired former Hydra scientist Dr. Wilfred Nagel following the Blip to recreate the Super Soldier Serum, which the Flag Smashers stole and used to empower themselves.
-Her status is revealed in the series finale "One World, One People", during which she kills the Flag Smashers' leader Karli Morgenthau, rejoins the CIA after being pardoned, and contacts a mysterious individual to tell them she has access to the government's resources.
+Marvel Cinematic Universe

+An original incarnation of the Power Broker, Sharon Carter, appears in the Marvel Cinematic Universe (MCU), making her debut in the miniseries The Falcon and the Winter Soldier (2021), portrayed by Emily VanCamp.
+An alternate version of the Power Broker appeared in the MCU animated series What If...? episode "What If... the Emergence destroyed the Earth?", also voiced by VanCamp.